DaTebe/destroyclaims/docs/destroy-claim.md

 1. Check if the Destroy Claim is to be evaluated in normal mode or strict mode.
 If mode is not supported by the DCA, stop evaluation.
 2. Validate the schema of the Destroy Claim using the JSON schema of the core model.
-If `modelVersion` is set, check if that specific version is supported by the DCA and use the core schema of that version.
+If `specVersion` is set, check if that specific version is supported by the DCA and use the core schema of that version.
-If `modelVersion` is not set or not supported and the Destroy Claim is evaluated in normal mode, try to validate against the most recent version of the schema.
+If `specVersion` is not set or not supported and the Destroy Claim is evaluated in normal mode, try to validate against the most recent version of the schema.
 If validation fails, stop evaluation.
-If running in strict mode and `modelVersion` is not set or not supported, stop evaluation.
+If running in strict mode and `specVersion` is not set or not supported, stop evaluation.
 3. Check if the Destroy Claim is to be executed in real mode or simulation mode.
 If mode is not supported by the DCA, stop evaluation.
 4. Check if the Destroy Claim is to be executed in manual mode or automated mode.